ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### 6.3.6 Manage Registration Center Types (View) [**[↑]**](#table-of-contents)
 Registration Center Type indicates the type of Centers a country can have.
 Some examples can be Regular, Mobile, temporary etc. The Global Admin can view list of all the available Registration Center Types on the Admin UI portal.
 A Registration Center while creation, can be assigned to a Center Type as defined by the country.
 The portal shows both activated or deactivated Center Types.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).
+The Admin can filter the list of Center Types based on Status (Drop-down).

 #### 6.3.7 Manage Machine Types (View)
 Machine Type indicates the type of Machines a country uses to take registrations.
 The Global Admin can view list of all the Machine Types on the Admin UI portal.
 A Machine while creation, can be assigned to a Machine Types as defined by the country.